kaiThomas236/Protein-Protein-Interactions/README.md

 I created a bipartite network first, between proteins and species that have that protein, then I created both projections from the bipartite network, and did missing link prediction on the protein-protein projection network.
 I was able to make predictions about evolutionary relationships and further research those predictions to gain a level of qualitative accuracy on them.

 Please read the write-up (the pdf)!
-It's incredibly detailed (thought it couldn't possibly encompass everything I learned in this project) and goes over everything I did to achieve this.
+It's incredibly detailed (though it couldn't possibly encompass everything I learned in this project) and goes over everything I did to achieve this.